charmbracelet/bubbletea/tutorials/commands/README.md

     case tea.KeyMsg:
         // Ctrl+c exits.
 Even with short running programs it's good to have
-        // a quit key, just incase your logic is off.
+        // a quit key, just in case your logic is off.
 Users will be very
         // annoyed if they can't exit.
         if msg.Type == tea.KeyCtrlC {
             return m, tea.Quit